rlnq/homework10/README.md

 * Dockerfile:
 > ```
 > FROM ubuntu:latest
 > RUN apt-get update && apt-get install -y iputils-ping
+> CMD bash

 * run two containers, one with private and public networks, second only with private network:
 > ```